Imagine you have a diverse set of people in your team, each coming from different backgrounds.

 You need to be as precise as possible, not only with the broader project aims but also with any smaller objectives contained within the project.

-That’s why setting SMART goals is important.
+Set SMART goals.
 They help you set realistic objectives to reach your project goal efficiently.
-These will also give a greater level of flexibility and creative freedom to your team members and stay task-oriented.
+Not only that, but it will also give a higher level of flexibility and creative freedom to your team members and stay task-oriented.

 Must Read: The Importance of Goal Setting